CatroVal/rockifyMusic/README.md

 # rockifyMusic
 This a personal project that emulates Spotify.
-Developed with PHP, HTML, CSS, JavaScript, Jquery, JSON and Ajax calls.
+Developed with PHP, MySQL, HTML, CSS, JavaScript, Jquery, JSON and Ajax calls.